andreyvash/booking-app/README.md

 - ✅ Canceled booking scenarios
 - ✅ Required field validation

-### Authentication and Authorization

-The current implementation handles owner authorization by requiring an `ownerId` in the request body or query parameters for block-related operations.
-While functional for this technical test, a production-ready application would require a more secure approach.
+## Future Improvements

+While the current implementation fulfills the core requirements of the technical test, a production-grade application would benefit from the following enhancements:

+### 1. Implement Full CRUD API for Properties and Owners

+The application currently relies on a `DataInitializer` to create sample properties and owners on startup.
+To make the application fully functional, dedicated REST endpoints for managing properties and owners should be created.

+**Proposed Endpoints:**
+- `POST /api/properties`: Create a new property.
+- `GET /api/properties/{id}`: Retrieve a property.
+- `PATCH /api/properties/{id}`: Update a property's details.
+- `DELETE /api/properties/{id}`: Remove a property.
+- Corresponding endpoints for `Owner` management.

+### 2. Enhance Concurrency Control with Pessimistic Locking

+The current implementation is vulnerable to a race condition if two users attempt to book the same property at the same time.
+Both requests could pass validation before either transaction is committed, resulting in a double booking.

 **Proposed Enhancement:**
+- **Implement Pessimistic Locking**: By applying a `PESSIMISTIC_WRITE` lock on the `Property` entity at the start of the booking transaction, the application can prevent this issue.
+The first transaction would lock the property row in the database, forcing any subsequent booking attempts for that same property to wait until the first transaction is complete.
+This guarantees that booking validations are always checked against the most up-to-date data, making the system robust against concurrency issues.

+### 3. Secure the API with JWT-Based Authentication

+The current authorization model for block management relies on passing an `ownerId` in the request, which is not secure.
+A production application requires a proper authentication and authorization mechanism.

+**Proposed Enhancement:**
 - **Implement JWT-based authentication** using Spring Security.
-- An **authentication endpoint** (`/api/auth/login`) would be created where an owner can log in with their credentials (e.g., email and password) to receive a JSON Web Token (JWT).
+- An **authentication endpoint** (e.g., `/api/auth/login`) would allow an owner to log in and receive a JSON Web Token (JWT).
 - For protected endpoints (like creating, updating, or deleting blocks), the client would send the JWT in the `Authorization` header (`Bearer <token>`).
 - The backend would validate the token and extract the owner's identity from it.
-This removes the need to manually pass `ownerId` in requests, making the API more secure and aligned with industry best practices.
+This removes the need to pass `ownerId` in requests, making the API more secure and aligned with industry best practices.

-## License

-This project is for educational purposes.